Kevin Whelan: Cincinnati Reds

 On January 3, 2013, the Cincinnati Reds signed Whelan to a minor league deal.

-Return to Detroit
+Detroit Tigers (second stint)

 On February 22, 2014, the Tigers signed Whelan to a minor league deal.
 On August 11, the Tigers purchased his contract from the Triple-A Toledo Mud Hens, and he was added to the 25-man active roster.
 Prior to being called up, Whelan had 20 saves for the Toledo Mud Hens, having allowed eight runs on 26 hits over 39 innings with 48 strikeouts.
 In Whelan's debut with the Tigers, he pitched 11/3 innings, allowing three hits, and two earned runs on back-to-back home runs.
 On August 16, Whelan was designated for assignment by the Tigers.
 The next day on August 17, the Tigers outrighted Whelan to Triple-A. He elected free agency in October 2014.

 Oakland Athletics

 On November 1, 2014, the Oakland Athletics signed Whelan to a minor league contract.
 He played for the Triple-A Nashville Sounds in 2015 before electing to become a free agent after the season.